csulb-cecs449-2025fa/tutorials/math-review.md

 * You may use notes, textbooks, or online resources.
 * Calculators are allowed.
-* If a problem feels unfamiliar, try it anyway — that’s useful information.
 * At the end of each section, reflect briefly on your confidence.

 ---